 Perhaps you learned in your middle school science class that the distance around our planet Earth at the equator is approximately 25,000 miles.
 A little-known fact, for most people however, is that distance is equal to the number of miles I have ridden on a motorcycle.
 I know, when you see me you do not [...]

 It was 1995, — 10 years following the eruption of Mount.
 St. Helens.
 A sunny day in September found me on my way climbing up Mount St. Helens.
 There were about 8 of us in the group.
 For some reason we got started late and did not get to the trail head until about 9 [...]

 The last week in November and the month of December are one of my favorite times of the year.
 It is time to remember our blessings, our family, our friends, and our faith and to express our thanks for each of these.

-Seven years ago, I was privileged to participate in a short [...]
+Seven years ago, I was privileged to participate in a short trip to Ensenada, [...]

 It was November 11th, 1918.
 My father was a mere 95 days old.
 At the 11th hour, on the 11th day, of the 11th month of that year, the agreement to stop fighting in World War I went into effect.
-In 1919, President Woodrow Wilson proclaimed November 11th as Armistice Day [...]
+In 1919, President Woodrow Wilson proclaimed November 11th as Armistice Day to remind Americans of [...]

 MARSHMALLOWS, CHOCOLATE, AND GRAHAM CRACKERS